GetDKAN/dkan/docs/components/dataset/usage.rst

 Adding or Removing Allowed Resource File Types
 **********************************************

-Any type of file can be uploaded to Resources (though only CSV files can be imported to the `Datastore <../datastore/index.html>`_.
+Any type of file can be uploaded to Resources (though only CSV files can be imported to the :doc:`Datastore <../datastore/index>`.

 File types are controlled at "/admin/structure/types/manage/resource/fields/field_upload"